adas2327/Reference/README.md

 ```sh
 $ touch filename.py
 ```
-To change the default bash directory, open the .bashrc file from home directory as below
+**To change the default bash directory**, open the .bashrc file from home directory as below
 ```sh
 nano ~/.bashrc
 ```